-Gay-Straight Alliances (GSAs) are student-run clubs or groups in schools that serve as a safe space for all students, regardless of sexual/romantic orientation or gender identity/expression.
-GSAs provide a place for students to meet, support and listen to each other about their experiences, talk about issues related to sexual/romantic orientation and gender identity/expression, and work to end homophobia and transphobia in their school.
+Gay-Straight Alliances or Gender-Sexuality Alliances (GSAs) are student-run clubs or groups in schools that serve as a safe space for all students, regardless of their orientation or gender identity/expression.
+GSAs provide a place for students to meet, support and listen to each other about their experiences, talk about issues related to orientation and gender identity/expression, and work to end homophobia and transphobia in their school.

 If you have a GSA, we want you to be a part of the GSA Network!
-Joining the Network will provide you with the opportunity to interact with other GSAs around the state, access a wide range of resources for LGBTQ students, and be the first to get your hands on exclusive Iowa GSA Network swag!
+Joining the Network will provide you with the opportunity to interact with other GSAs around the state, access a wide range of resources for LGBTQ students, and be the first to get your hands-on exclusive GSA Network swag!

-Part of what makes the Iowa GSA Network different from other networks is that staff want students to be an integral part of the planning and decision making process.
-The Network is designed to allow students to create change through active involvement!
-Staff encourages student voices in the Iowa GSA Network, because it is the students that are most aware of the current issues being faced in schools today.
-Our ultimate goal of enriching lives through partnerships with student leaders and GSAs is accomplished through collaboration with GSA leaders, advisors, and community partners.
+The GSA Network is designed to allow students to create change through active involvement!
+Our ultimate goal of enriching LGBTQ youth lives through partnerships with student leaders and GSAs is accomplished through collaboration with GSA leaders, advisors, and community partners.

-The Iowa GSA Network offers resources, support, and direct interactive services to GSA groups and their advisors, as well as individual LGBTQ and allied students.
+The GSA Network offers resources, support, and direct interactive services to GSA groups, students, and their advisors.
 The Network can provide your GSA with an e-toolkit of materials and ideas to help the group:

-The Iowa GSA Network also helps groups connect with each other!
+The GSA Network also helps groups connect with each other!
 We believe that students should collaborate with and support each other, and we help provide spaces for GSAs to do just that.
-From helping groups organize their own events, to being a representative on the Student Leadership Council, to offering scholarships for students to attend the annual Governor’s Conference, promoting student leadership is part of what drives the Iowa GSA Network.

 Some of the events the Network hosts for students include: